How to Choose the Right Oar Length for Your Raft

 Final Thoughts

 The ⅓ inboard / ⅔ outboard rule will get you on the water, but if you want to row more efficiently and comfortably, the 11/27 ratio is a better approach.
-Using the 1.63 multiplier is a quick way to get the right sized oar.
+Combine this ratio with the 1.63 multiplier as a starting point for the right sized oar.

 A properly balanced oar setup means less strain, better boat control, and a lot more fun on the water.